graysonlee123/Vue-Subscription-Tracker/README.md

 [] Fix dates parsing to local time in browser
 - Saved dates as ISO string in DB no timezone offset
-- Dates are being parsed to local timezone in browser, need to only use no timezone offset
+- Dates are being parsed to local timezone in browser, need to only use no timezone offset [] Errors when registering - userId not being set in Axios

 ### General